distributed-community/floating-islands/decision_tree.md

 4) Electrical network short range (under 1 km)
 	220v 50hz
 		99% compatibility, generator cost x3
+		when used on a large scale - has to be done in 3 phases to avoid damage to the generator
 	110v 0hz
 		3% compatibility, generator cost x1
 		cheap network joining/balancing